 Restaurant Hopping in Singapore – The Best Eats for the Hungry Tourist

-A huge motivating factor of travel is food, and you’ll never be at a lack for it in Singapore.
-Another motivating factor would be of course, convenience.
-No one wants to spend too much time wondering where and what to eat, especially when that time is better spent shopping and sightseeing.
+A huge motivating factor for travel is food, and you’ll never be at a lack for it in Singapore.
+Another motivating factor would be, of course, convenience.
+No one wants to spend too much time wondering where and what to eat, especially when that time is better-spent shopping and sightseeing.

 Here, we compiled a list of select eats in town for the hungry Orchard Road shopper, and there’s more than enough to go around for different tastes.

 Yes, Singapore might be overindulgent when it comes to food, so sometimes it’s better to step down on the calories.
 Since healthy doesn’t imply tastelessness, here are a few places you can check out.